2023 Best Computer Engineering Schools in the New England Region

 Full Computer Engineering at Tufts University Report

 Out of the 21 schools in the New England Region that were part of this year’s ranking, Northeastern University landed the # 4 spot on the list.
-Northeastern is a fairly large private not-for-profit school located in the city of Boston.
+Northeastern is a very large private not-for-profit school located in the city of Boston.

 On average, CE graduates from Northeastern take out $24,833 in student loans while working on their degree.

 You’ll join some of the best and brightest minds around you if you attend Fairfield University.
 The school came in at #5 on this year’s Best Computer Engineering Schools in the New England Region list.
-Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit college with a medium-sized student population.
+Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit college with a moderately-sized student population.

-Read full report on Computer Engineering at Fairfield University
+Full Computer Engineering at Fairfield University Report

-University of New Haven landed the #6 spot in the 2023 rankings for the best computer engineering programs.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a medium-sized student population.
+University of New Haven ranked #6 on this year’s Best Computer Engineering Schools in the New England Region list.
+Located in the large suburb of West Haven, University of New Haven is a private not-for-profit school with a medium-sized student population.

-University of Connecticut did quite well in this year’s ranking of the best schools for computer engineering students.
-It came in at #7 on the list.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+University of Connecticut landed the #7 spot in the 2023 rankings for the best computer engineering programs.
+Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.

 On average, CE graduates from UCONN take out $22,912 in student loans while working on their degree.
 This translates to an average monthly loan payment of $356, based on a 10-year repayment plan.

 With a ranking of #8, Wentworth Institute of Technology did quite well on this year’s best schools for computer engineering students.
-WIT is a small private not-for-profit school located in the city of Boston.
+WIT is a small private not-for-profit school located in the large city of Boston.

 The average amount in student loans that CE majors at WIT take out is $27,000.